Google Ad Grants for Nonprofits: Promote Your Cause For Free

 How to Apply for Google Ad Grants

-So long as you meet the requirements, you should be all set to apply.
-Just make sure you have the time to allocate to proper Google Ad Grants management.
+So long as you meet the eligibility requirements, you should be all set to apply.
+Just make sure you have the time to allocate to proper Google Ad Grant management.

-To get started, Getting Attention’s guide to applying for Google Ad Grants breaks the process down into a few key steps:
+To get started, Getting Attention’s Google Grants application guide breaks the process down into a few key steps:

 1. Create a Google for Nonprofits account.
 The Google Ad Grant is available through the Google for Nonprofits program.
 Fill out the registration form, where you’ll agree to Google’s non-discrimination statements and provide some information about your organization.

 2. Wait for verification from Percent.
 This organization works with Google to verify organizations’ legitimacy.
-After you apply for Google for Nonprofits, Percent will be responsible for verifying your nonprofit’s legitimacy.
-Be aware they may reach out for additional information.
+After you apply for Google for Nonprofits, Percent will verify your nonprofit’s legitimacy.
+Be aware they may reach out for additional information or documentation.

 3. Submit the Google Ad Grants application.
 When accepted into Google for Nonprofits, you’ll receive an email from Google.
 Log into your Google for Nonprofits account, where you can access the Google Ad Grants application.
-Return to Google for Nonprofits, click the checkbox verifying that you filled out the form, and click ‘Activate.’
+You’ll need to submit your website to verify that it’s secure and answer some questions about your nonprofit and its goals for the program.

 4. Accept the invitation.
 Once you’re approved, you’ll receive an invitation to the program.
-Accept the invitation, and accept the billing profile, which will be sent to you in a separate email.
+Accept the invitation and follow any additional instructions.
 From here, you can set up your first Google Ad Grant campaign and spend up to $329 per day.

 Apply for Google Ad Grants by taking these four steps.Unlike traditional grants, the grant will automatically renew each month.
 Once you’re approved, all you have to do is meet the ongoing compliance requirements to remain eligible.
-Best of all, a Google Ad Grants manager can handle applying and ongoing compliance for you!
+Best of all, a Google Ad Grants manager can help you apply and handle ongoing compliance for you!

 The timeline can vary for each stage of the process.
 For instance, if Percent needs additional documentation from you, that can impact your timeline.
-In any case, here are the typical time ranges you can expect:
+Here are the typical time ranges you can expect:

-• Google for Nonprofits verification and account setup: 0-14 business days
+• Google for Nonprofits verification: 0-14 business days

 • Google Ad Grants Account Setup: 6-29 business days